petrstepanov/root-eclipse/README.md

 6. Go to the "Debugger" tab.
 Uncheck "Stop on startup at:".

 ## Compiling and installing with GNU Make
 This option might seem rudimentary.
-However it gives a good understanding of about building a CERN ROT project.
+However it gives a good understanding of building a stand-alone CERN ROOT project.
 Also this option is useful for running the code if user does not have root permisions on computer.
+For instance, if working on the remote computer.

 GNU makefile is located in the root project folder and named `Makefile-GNU`.
 Makefile is universal and can be used on macOS and Linux.
 First, define the executable name on the line 20:
 ```